foocheung/figureone/README.md

 # Update
 MS Version May 2019

-This software is currently undergoing "revisions prior to acceptance for publication"
+This software is currently undergoing Peer Review and requires "revisions prior to acceptance for publication"

 (A temporary test site is available for Reviewers who would like to test the web app https://foocheung.shinyapps.io/figureone/<BR>